sigdl/nuttx-current/boards/arm/stm32/stm32f4discovery/README.txt

 This README discusses issues unique to NuttX configurations for the STMicro STM32F4Discovery development board featuring the STM32F407VGT6 MCU.
-The STM32F407VGT6 is a 168MHz Cortex-M4 operation with 1Mbit Flash memory and 128kbytes.
+The STM32F407VGT6 is a 168MHz Cortex-M4 operation with 1Mbit Flash memory and 128kbytes of RAM.
 The board features:

   - On-board ST-LINK/V2 for programming and debugging,
   - LIS302DL, ST MEMS motion sensor, 3-axis digital output accelerometer,